Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Feasible optimization method for a CV-QKD system

-To measure the function $FER-V_A$, we firstly generate the raw data based on above system parameters with $V_A\in(0,100]$.
-Secondly, the 8-dimensional multidimensional reconciliation is performed on the raw data and the chosen \textbf{H} is employed for error correction.
-Thus, the FERs in the error correction under different $V_A$ can be measured experimentally and the numerical relation $FER-V_A$ can be obtained for a practical CV-QKD system.
-The curve fitting result of $FER-V_A$ for our generate \textbf{H} is shown in Fig.~\ref{fig2}.
-When $0<V_A<2.7$, $FER$=1, indicating that error correction has all failed.
-When $V_A>3$, $FER$=0, indicating that error correction has all succeeded.
-However, when $2.7\le V_A\le3$, $FER$ decreases with the increase of $V_A$.
-Therefore, we mainly need to perform the curve fitting in the range of $2.7\le V_A\le3$.
-By employing different fitting functions and comparing the corresponding fitting effects and computational complexities, finally the fourth order Gaussian function is chosen in this paper, as in Eq.~(\ref{eq6})
+To measure the function $FER-V_A$, we first generated raw data based on the above system parameters with $V_A\in(0,100]$.
+Second, an eight-dimensional multidimensional reconciliation was performed on the raw data, and the chosen \textbf{H} was employed for error correction.
+Thus, the FERs in the error correction under different $V_A$ can be measured experimentally, and the numerical relationship $FER-V_A$ can be obtained for a practical CV-QKD system.
+The curve fitting result of $FER-V_A$ to generate \textbf{H} is shown in Fig.~\ref{fig2}(a).
+When $0<V_A<2.7$, $FER$=1, indicating that the error correction has all failed.
+When $V_A>3$, $FER$=0, indicating that the error correction has all succeeded.
+However, when $2.7\le V_A\le3$, $FER$ decreases with the increase in $V_A$.
+Therefore, we mainly needed to perform the curve fitting in the range of $2.7\le V_A\le3$.
+By employing different fitting functions and comparing the corresponding fitting effects and computational complexities, finally, the fourth-order Gaussian function was chosen in this paper, as shown in Eq.~(\ref{eq6})